 OFWs turn to jobs abroad partly because, among others, age discrimination that’s persisting in the Philippine job market remains unchecked and unregulated.
 People who are qualified but lack connections or are a bit over the age limit get bypassed in favor of the well-connected and glut of young inexperienced jobseekers.

 Expand service of Pag-IBIG, SSS, and Philhealth for OFWs and families.

-OFWs acknowledge life abroad is mostly temporary and try to save for the future not necessarily as an investment, but a fund for retirement years.
-But even as unfavorable news that feature unjustified bonuses for those who are mere caretakers of our wealth and hikes in premium contribution, we need to set aside savings as plan for the future.
-We don’t mind if we reward those who keep and grow our savings, as long as we get what we deserve, and ensure that stable fund is available for future generation of pension receivers.
+OFWs acknowledge life abroad is mostly temporary and try to save for the future not necessarily as an investment, but as a fund for retirement years.
+But even as unfavorable news that features unjustified bonuses for those who are mere caretakers of our wealth and hikes in premium contribution, we need to set aside savings as a plan for the future.
+We don’t mind if we reward those who keep and grow our savings, as long as we get what we deserve, and ensure that stable fund is available for future generations of pension receivers.

 Safe work and travel conditions.